Fibromyalgia – Diagnosis, Symptoms, and Treatment

 What Causes Fibromyalgia?

 The cause of fibromyalgia is not known.
-The disease is likely related to certain genetic and environmental factors that lead to chronic nerve irritation and pain.
+The disease is likely related to specific genetic and environmental factors that lead to chronic nerve irritation and pain.
 Experts believe that this occurs due to alterations in pain processing by the central nervous system.
-This results in pain all over the body as well as abnormal sensory symptoms such as numbness and tingling.
+This results in pain all over the body and abnormal sensory symptoms such as numbness and tingling.

 How Common is Fibromyalgia?